 A motion was made by Commissioner Hardin, seconded by Vice Mayor Burrie, that the Resolution be ADOPTED.
-The motion carried by the following vote:
+The motion carried

 F. REPORTS

 Brian Donovan, Assistant City Manager - Human Resources Review Report - Mr. Donovan indicated that he would yield his time for a report from Eddie Beecher, Human Resources Director.